 The Scene, 624 N. 2nd St.

 You can see The Scene in this photo of a 1966 fire at The Hotel Antlers.
 (Photo: Milwaukee Public Library)

-Much like The Attic across the street, The Scene – which opened in 1965 in the old Hotel Antlers on the east side of 2nd Street – hosted an array of acts, including '50s rockers like Chuck Berry and Little Richard, jazzmen like Miles Davis, and contemporary acts like the Allman Brothers, Steppenwolf, Blue Cheer, Frank Zappa and the Mothers of Invention, Cream, Rod Stewart ("with the Small Faces" according to one ad), Savoy Brown and others.
-The Monkees played there.
-And so did Jimi Hendrix in 1968.
+Much like The Attic across the street, The Scene – which opened in 1965 in the old Hotel Antlers on the east side of 2nd Street – hosted an array of acts, including ‘50s rockers like Chuck Berry and Little Richard, jazzmen like Miles Davis, and contemporary acts like the Steppenwolf, Blue Cheer, Frank Zappa and the Mothers of Invention, Cream, Rod Stewart ("with the Small Faces" according to one ad), Savoy Brown, The Allman Brothers band and others.
+Jimi Hendrix played there in 1968.
 Elvis Costello and the Attractions played there in 1978 long after it had become the Centre Stage Dinner Theater.
 That same year, you could've seen BB King and comedian Gabe Kaplan (Mistah Kotter!) before the place closed amid issues of capacity and overcrowding.
 The building was torn down in 1980.

 The Starship, 634 N. 5th St.